chromiumembedded/java-cef/README.md

 This project provides a Java Wrapper for CEF (JCEF).

-# Binary Distributions

-Binary distributions, which include all files necessary to build a JCEF-based application, are available on the [Downloads](http://www.magpcss.net/cef_downloads/) page.
-Binary distributions are stand-alone and do not require the download of JCEF, CEF or Chromium source code.
-Symbol files for debugging binary distributions of libcef can also be downloaded from the above links.

-Binary distributions of JCEF require a 64-bit Oracle Java 7 VM running on Windows, Linux or Mac OS X. 32-bit builds are possible for Windows and Linux as described on the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) Wiki page but 32-bit builds are not officially supported and no 32-bit binary distributions are provided.

-# Source Distributions
+# Building JCEF

 The JCEF project is an extension of the Chromium Embedded Framework (CEF) project hosted at https://bitbucket.org/chromiumembedded/cef/.
 JCEF maintains a development branch that tracks the most recent CEF3 release branch.
-JCEF source code can be downloaded, built and packaged manually.
-Visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) Wiki page for more information.
+JCEF source code can be downloaded, built and packaged into a binary distribution.
+Once you have created the binary distribution for your platform you can distribute it as a stand-alone package without further dependencies on the JCEF, CEF or Chromium source code.
+Visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/java-cef/wiki/BranchesAndBuilding) Wiki page for detailed instructions.

 # Helping Out